metaDMG-dev/metaDMG-cpp/README.md

 2. Basic eDNA or metagenomic (e.g. multiple genome) analyses.
 Output is a damage estimate per reference, taxonomic name or accession no.

-3. Intergreting a Least Common Ancestor algorithm gives the opportunity to retrieve    specificity of alignments for the analyses.
+3. Integrating a Least Common Ancestor algorithm gives the opportunity to retrieve    specificity of alignments for the analyses.

 For all analyses output is a binary '.bdamage.gz' file, that can be accessed with the 'metadamage print' functionality.